best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 1. Arrange - set up any pre-requisites for your test
 2. Act - run the code that your are testing
 3. Assert - verify that the code performed the expected action

+## Why test code ★☆☆☆☆

+Key reasons for testing your code include:
+* Knowing that your code works - you can't be sure that your code works without having run it with realistic examples
+* Asserting that user requirements have been met - test can verify that users expectations are met by the code
+* Increasing confidence in your changes - tests let you know when you've broken the expected functionality of your code
+* Profiling performance - tests can be used to report or flag poor performance (e.g. modelling)
+* Improving code structure - well-structured code is easier to write tests for, so testing incentivises good code structure

 ## What to test ★☆☆☆☆